The Complete Guide to Bar Management

 Do you know when your wine-by-the-glass bottles were opened?
 How about the last time you cleaned your beer lines?

 The key to answering these questions, and others like them, is using bar cleaning checklists.
 For everything.
-Running a top-notch FoH bar operation is all about standardizing your processes, and that’s what checklists were born for.
+Running a bar’s FoH bar operation well is all about standardizing your bar management processes, and that’s what checklists were born for.

 Different bar cleaning duties require different intervals and, thus, different checklists.